-Those in positions of authority at The Clink are said to have been sadistic, sociopathic, and lacking in any empathy for their fellow man.
-The cruel and unusual punishments carried out in the jail were permitted by the church and included starvation, solitary confinement, and savage beatings.
+Those in positions of authority at The Clink are said to have been sadistic, sociopathic, and lacking in empathy for their fellow man.
+The church permitted cruel and unusual punishments in the jail, including starvation, solitary confinement, and savage beatings.

 It is no surprise that these “rehabilitation” methods have left many lost souls wandering the prison, still paying for their crimes.

-Those who have visited The Clink have reported seeing the ghosts of both prisoners and guards, as well as hearing mysterious footsteps and slamming doors.
-Repeated sightings of specific spirits are rare here, but one apparition which is witnessed frequently is that of a woman, fumbling with the chains used to bind her during her life.
+Those who have visited The Clink have reported seeing the ghosts of both prisoners and guards and hearing mysterious footsteps and slamming doors.
+Repeated sightings of specific spirits are rare here, but one apparition witnessed frequently is that of a woman fumbling with the chains used to bind her during her life.

 3. London Tombs, Southwark

-If you’re a fan of horror, you have probably already been to – or plan to go to – The London Tombs.
+If you’re a horror fan, you have probably already been to – or plan to go to – The London Tombs.
 The London Tombs are one of many attractions across England which combine a manufactured eerie atmosphere with dozens of actors masquerading as ghosts and ghouls, with the sole purpose of terrifying all who enter.

-However, some reports suggest that there may be something a little more sinister going on at the attraction.
+However, some reports suggest that something a little more sinister is going on at the attraction.

-The London Tombs, which are part of The London Bridge Experience, are an optional part of the tour and open only to those who are over the age of eleven.
-They are built on the site of what was once a plague pit; a mass grave for those who perished during the Bubonic Plague.
+The London Tombs, which are part of The London Bridge Experience, are an optional part of the tour and open only to those over eleven.
+They are built on the site of what was once a plague pit, a mass grave for those who perished during the Bubonic Plague.

-Members of staff have reported seeing the dark shadow of a man moving around the building, which is particularly frightening when if you’re familiar with the tales of black shadows appearing in English villages just prior to plague outbreaks.
+Staff members have reported seeing the dark shadow of a man moving around the building, which is particularly frightening if you’re familiar with the tales of black shadows appearing in English villages just before plague outbreaks.